esot321c/scaffold/docs/API_CONVENTIONS.md

 As we update controllers, we should:

 1. Follow these patterns consistently
+2. Choose the most appropriate pagination strategy per endpoint
-2. Update this document when we discover better approaches
+3. Update this document when we discover better approaches
-3. Add examples of complex scenarios as we encounter them
+4. Add examples of complex scenarios as we encounter them
-4. Consider tooling/linting rules to enforce these patterns
+5. Consider tooling/linting rules to enforce these patterns